READ THESE PAGES IF YOU WANT TO KNOW EXACTLY WHAT THE PROCESS IS….

 - you sign them, and fax them back.

-- we receive the preliminary title report we update your investor with the most recent information and finalize the terms of the loan.
+- we receive the preliminary title report and then we update your investor with the most recent information and finalize the terms of the loan.

 - we send loan documents to you for your review – including the settlement statement that shows all of the costs of the loan.